-A sightseeing tour dedicated to those who would like to see "Venice of the North" by night, to appreciate the unique atmosphere of the glorious past under a specific light, whilst also fully experiencing the essence of this magical city with a whole host of emotions.
+In a nutshell A sightseeing tour dedicated to those who would like to see 'Venice of the North' by night, to appreciate the unique atmosphere of the glorious past under a specific light, whilst also fully experiencing the essence of this magical city with a whole host of emotions.

-- We will get off the coach to explore the city on foot, mingling with the local people, walking along the Arsenal, taking photos of the street musicians or feeding the pigeons which peacefully rest on the steel railings.
+- We will get off the coach to explore the city on foot, mingling with the local people, walking along the Griboedov Channel,, taking photos of the street musicians or feeding the pigeons which peacefully rest on the steel railings.

 - We will cross the famous Nevsky thoroughfare, the main road, which is 4 km long, which crosses the city from the Admirality to the Alexander Nevski monastery, on the banks of the Neva River.
-It is the heart of shopping in St. Petersburg and is flanked by elegant buildings, amongst which the Winter Palace.
-We can take some photos at the Cathedral of Kazan, the main church in St. Petersburg dedicated to the Lady of Kazan, the structure of which (dome and column) is reminiscent of the Basilica of St. Peter in the Vatican City.
+It is the heart of shopping in St. Petersburg and is flanked by elegant buildings.
+We can take some photos at the Cathedral of Our Lady of Kazan, the main church in St. Petersburg, the structure of which (dome and column) is reminiscent of the Basilica of St. Peter in the Vatican City.

 - Space is limited, so please reserve early.